Are you neglecting some very important blogging tasks?

-Using whatever platform/tool you prefer (SpyFu works well for me), it's a good idea to check your post rankings at least once a week.
+Using whatever platform/tool you prefer (SpyFu works well for me), checking your post rankings at least once a week is a good idea.
 If a post severely drops in rank, it's important to know so that you can get it back on track.
 Don't let your hard work go to waste!
 It only takes a second to check.

 Update About Page